-She has played in many youth and profesional orchestras in Spain and The Netherlands, among others the Orquesta Joven de Andalucía, Orquesta de Cámara Andaluza, Orquesta Ciudad de Almería, Orquesta Melkart, Archivo 415, Orquesta Almaclara, Concerto Barocco, Camerata Rotterdam or Nederlands Jeugd Orkest, under the baton of conductors like Michael Thomas, Enrique Mazzola, Richard Egarr, Oliver Knutsen, Manuel Hernández Silva or Daniel Barenboim.
+She has played in many youth and professional orchestras in Spain and The Netherlands, among others the Orquesta Joven de Andalucía, Orquesta de Cámara Andaluza, Orquesta Ciudad de Almería, Orquesta Melkart, Archivo 415, Orquesta Almaclara, Concerto Barocco, Baroque Ensemble Eik & Linde, Philharmonia Amsterdam, Het Promenade Orkest, Camerata Rotterdam or Nederlands Jeugd Orkest, under the baton of conductors like Michael Thomas, Enrique Mazzola, Richard Egarr, Oliver Knutsen, Manuel Hernández Silva or Daniel Barenboim.

 Within the field of Chamber Music, we can highlight her experience in Hombra String Quartet, based in Utrecht and under the tutelage of the Utrecht String Quartet or Storioni Trio among others.
 In 2014 they won the First Prize of De Toonzaal Kamermuziekwedstrijd.

 From 2017 she is the second violin of the Alberti String Quartet, based in Amsterdam, that takes part from may 2017 in the Stichting Muziek in Huis, giving a large number of concerts along The Netherlands.